Workshop of Ideas in Neuroscience

 Paris, June 3 – 5th 2026

-The goal of this series is to have a fresh look at the basic assumptions held in our field
+The goal of this series is to take a fresh look at the basic assumptions held in our field.

-In the first workshop, we will ask the most basic question: what is a neuron?
-What properties should a cell shoould have to be defined as such?
-An answer to this question may seem obvious at first: it has to be a cell that uses electrical signals, is connected to other neurons by synapses and has extended processes, axons and dendrites.
+In the first workshop, we will ask the most fundamental question: What is a neuron?
+What properties should a cell have to be defined as such?
+An answer to this question may seem obvious at first: it has to be a cell that uses electrical signals, is connected to other neurons by synapses, and has extended processes—axons and dendrites.

-But the deeper we dig, the more challenging counterexamples we encounter: clearly non-neural cells using action potentials, neurons without axons or dendrites, or whole nerve nets in jellyfish that form a syncytium.
-Even more exciting is the possibility that the nervous system – and neurons – evolved at least two times independently, and a lot of neuronal molecular machinery was already present before the evolution of animals.
+But the deeper we dig, the more challenging counterexamples we encounter: clearly non-neural cells using action potentials; neurons without axons or dendrites; or whole nerve nets in jellyfish that form a syncytium.
+Even more exciting is the possibility that the nervous system—and neurons—evolved at least twice independently, and that much of the neuronal molecular machinery was already present before the evolution of animals.

-Things are not easier in an artificial neural network: what is really a processing unit in an ANN?
-How does it correspond to a biological neuron, and what can we learn from those models?
+Things are no easier in an artificial neural network: what exactly is a processing unit in an ANN?
+How does it correspond to a biological neuron, and what can we learn from these models?

-The aim of this workshop would be to look closely at different ways of defining a biological or artifiial neuron and tackle some important questions:
+The aim of this workshop is to look closely at different ways of defining a biological or artificial neuron and to tackle some important questions:

 • Can we clearly define a biological neuron?

-• How many times neurons evolved?
-What the differences between different phyla tell us about the necessary and sufficient properties of a neuron?
+• How many times did neurons evolve?
+What do the differences between different phyla tell us about the necessary and sufficient properties of a neuron?

-• What was an evolutionary precursor of a neural cell?
+• What was the evolutionary precursor of a neural cell?

-• How do neurons relate to other types of cells that fulfil similar function?
+• How do neurons relate to other types of cells that fulfill similar functions?

 • What is a neuron in an artificial network?
 What properties does it share with a biological neuron?

-This workshop will be held in the spirit of our Schools of Ideas—with an informal atmosphere, open exchange of thoughts and perspectives, in-depth talks and a lot of space for discussions.
+This workshop will be held in the spirit of our Schools of Ideas—with an informal atmosphere, open exchange of thoughts and perspectives, in-depth talks, and plenty of space for discussion.

 Speakers: